Sexual Minorities in Sports: Prejudice at PlayMelanie L. Sartore-Baldwin, editor

 ABOUT THE AUTHOR

-Melanie L. Sartore-Baldwin is assistant professor of kinesiology at East Carolina University.
+Melanie L. Sartore-Baldwin is associate professor in the College of Health and Human Performance at East Carolina University.

 - Gender, Sexuality, and Prejudice in Sport—M.L.
 Sartore-Baldwin.